tumblingprogrammer/blog_entries/scratch-pad.md

 Save the file and go back to the terminal.
 Once on it, run `source ~/.bashrc`, which will run commands in the `.bashrc` file will load functions contained in the file into our `bash` shell script, including making our `DJANGO_EXECUTION_ENVIRONMENT` available.
 We can test this by running `echo $DJANGO_EXECUTION_ENVIRONMENT` on the terminal, which should output `PRODUCTION`.

+**TIP!**| Once we run `source ~/.bashrc`, one of the things that it will do is deactivate our virtual environment.
+We will need to reactivate it if in the future we want to execute commands that are directly related to our relevant python environment.